 In the old-style Sun JKS keystore, the PBE method is somewhat unconventional.
 Individual keys are XORed against a keystream derived by applying SHA-1 repeatedly to the password and a 20 byte salt.
 Only one SHA-1 application is required to derive the first keystream byte.
 Since DER encoded keys contain a lot of structure in their first bytes, we can work out what the first few bytes of the hashed password must be, which makes a dictionary-based cracker highly efficient.

 As a final quirk, an integrity signature is calculated over the encrypted keystore by hashing the password, the keystore, and the US-ASCII string “Mighty Aphrodite”.
 Nobody seems to know why, but perhaps it dates the design back to 1995, when the Woody Allen film of the same name was in the cinemas, and the first Java beta release was made.
+Hence the Botticelli Venus above (and note the perfect logarithmic spiral of the curl on her right shoulder).

 It should be clear that you must not use these legacy techniques to protect real keys in today’s environments.
 It’s one of the keystore-related weaknesses we detect with our Java Crypto App Tracer, and we come across it it quite often.
 There’s simply a lot of Java code in production that has not been audited for crypto security since it was written 15 years ago or more.